mibrs/GPC5L05/README.md

 #### Learn about MAX 8
 - [ ] Get started with MAX 8 - Get to know MAX 8 and create your first patch with MAX (programs are called patches), [here](https://youtu.be/XQIWh4AnluI) is a Youtube video that gives you a first introduction.
 You will learn to assemble a small two channel playlist and control it with buttons. ![audioplayer](221108_AudioPlayer_in_MAX.png)
 - [ ] Get the sequencer patch from the repository for Oct.
 25th, play with it and record your own music with Audacity.
 If you cannot remember how, check the Readme.md from GPC5L03.
+- [ ] If you want to try out some video manipulation, check out this video about [Vizzie](https://youtu.be/59sFC22NVRA), a set of objects that allow you to manipulate video.
 - [ ] There will be more patches uploaded in the repository here.
 Download and unzip them.
 Next, launch them with MAX, try to understand what the patch does and then remix to your liking.